RealImpactAnalytics/cdr-generator/README.md

 # CDR generator

-# General steps of the model
+The goal is to generate CDR based on different model and to allow model "mix in".
-For the generator there are multiple ways to implement them.
-So we could impose them to implement an interface (see [Architecture](#Architecture)) and make them pluggable.
+To achieve that, the generation of the CDR is break down in differents generals steps and for each steps, there are multiple implementations which respect a common interface.
+This implies that we can use any implementation for a step very easily.

-So the main logic of the model is simply to call all the generator and them to use the generate information to simulate one day.
+# Generation Steps
 - Generate the cells
 - Generate the operator
-- Generate the users (operators, cells, schedule,...)
+- Generate the users (operators, cells, schedule, wallet,...)
 - Generate the social network
 - finally with all those informations use a simulator to simulate one day There are multiple simulators possible